Exploring Robust Multi-Agent Workflows for Environmental Data Management: Case Studies and Evaluation

 \subsection{Case Study 1: GIS Center Ecological Data Archive (Single-Agent Baseline)}

 The GIS Center ecological archive comprises 849 datasets including aerial photography, GIS layers, sensor time series, and field survey data.
+Each dataset followed the same template: its source EML record was transformed to a schema-valid Dataverse JSON via a reusable EML$\rightarrow$Dataverse skill, FAIR-validated, staged, and published with a persistent identifier.
+For example, \texttt{v\_watershed\_hisp} (Hispaniola watershed boundary, 4\,MB, Caribbean region) is transformed from its source EML (\texttt{dv\_watershed\_hisp.xml}) to a FAIR-scanned Dataverse JSON and published, indexed by the archive's machine-readable catalog.
 This initial deployment used a coupled single-agent approach over several weeks with one developer and two domain collaborators.
-In practice, supervision was near-continuous: operators reviewed intermediate outputs at nearly every step because there was no independent boundary at which upstream correctness could be trusted.
+In practice, supervision was near-con\-tinu\-ous: operators reviewed intermediate outputs at nearly every step because there was no independent boundary at which upstream correctness could be trusted.
 As workflows grew, long multi-step pipelines stalled and required manual intervention to diagnose where errors had occurred.
 In parallel, our early implementation of the Three-Track artifact store exhibited concrete integrity failures that undermined its use as durable operational state: skills referenced non-existent behaviors (broken constraint chains), knowledge-to-skill support links were missing, and orphaned nodes were unreachable through graph traversal.
 In engineering transcripts, we observed 16 broken skill$\rightarrow$behavior references and $\sim$20 missing knowledge$\rightarrow$skill links in exported graphs; because links could not be resolved, the KG was effectively non-traversable and agents could not reliably use it as a ``mind map.''
 As a result, agents and operators fell back to ad-hoc search and rework.
 These failures motivated deterministic artifact validators (e.g., link and orphan checks) and governance behaviors (e.g., KG-first retrieval and ``do not fabricate'') that prevent non-resolving graphs from entering production operation, stabilizing the artifact store as dependable operational state.